jdgonzalezwork/RMBC/README.md

 points(X[ret$outliers,],pch=19,col=1)
 par(oldpar)
 ```
+The graphical result of this routine can be viewed below, on the left image, the actual 3 clusters are in different colors, whereas the atypical values are represented in black.
+The right image shows how the algorithm was able to detect the three clusters and outliers.
+Of course this is a small example, but in the reference [1], this routine is applied to
+several synthetic scenarios as well as to real data.

 ![alt text](https://github.com/jdgonzalezwork/RMBC/blob/main/result.png)

-The preprint [arxiv:1906.08198](https://arxiv.org/abs/1906.08198)) contains theoretical results and comparisons with other robust model-based clustering procedures as well as technical details and applications.
+The preprint [1] contains theoretical results and comparisons with other robust model-based clustering procedures as well as technical details and applications.

+*References:*

+[[1] Gonzalez, J. D., Maronna, R., Yohai, V. J., & Zamar, R. H. (2021).
+Robust Model-Based Clustering. arXiv preprint arXiv:2102.06851.](https://arxiv.org/abs/1906.08198)